tapdata/tapdata.github.io/docs/Case Study/ETL/mongodb-to-mongodb.md

 In many cases, we need to transfer MongoDB data to another MongoDB, such as:

-- 「Database Migration」Transfer a database of MongoDB instance to another MongoDB instance in the other Server/IDC/Cloud/Region.
+- 「Database replication」Transfer a database of MongoDB instance to another MongoDB instance in the other Server/IDC/Cloud/Region.
 - 「Table Aggregation and Data Development」Merge multiple tables into one  or split one table to many with UDF

 The supported versions of MongoDB are shown [here](../../Connectors/pre-build-connectors.md#MongoDB)

-## Database Migration
+## Database replication

 ### Prerequisites